prajwalchapke055/Goldman-Sachs-Engineering-Job-Simulation-Forage/README.md

 Enter your memo.
 It should be about 400 words and explain your findings and conclusions of controls currently used by an organization to prevent successful cracking of passwords and potential uplifts that you would propose to existing controls with justifications.

-CHECK OUT THE SIMULATION HERE : [Reference Link](https://www.theforage.com/simulations/goldman-sachs/software-engineering-unei)
+## CHECK OUT THE SIMULATION HERE :  [Job Simulation Link](https://www.theforage.com/simulations/goldman-sachs/software-engineering-unei)

-CERTIFICATE OF COMPLETION :
+## CERTIFICATE OF COMPLETION :
 ![Software Engineering Job Simulation - Goldman Sachs_page-0001](https://github.com/prajwalchapke055/Task-3-Snake-Game-using-Java/assets/122814333/3bf0b232-77ab-4847-8828-7b7ae7e9984a)